 Pumpkin is a wonderfully versatile food that’s easy to grow, easy to store, and easy to cook.
 You can use the whole squash and they’re budget-friendly.
 One of the most popular ways to use the seeds is to make roasted pumpkin seeds.

-In the Fall, I’ll often plan our family’s meals for the week around a large winter squash since one large squash (like a cushaw) since it can be a side dish on its own, a base for soups, pureed in smoothies and even the seeds can be roasted for a snack!
+In the Fall, I’ll often plan our family’s meals for the week around winter squash.
+One large winter squash (like a cushaw) can be a side dish on its own, a base for squash soup, and pureed in smoothies.
+It’s an easy way to get healthy carbs without the grains!

-Cushaw squash are my personal favorite winter squash because of their large size (about 20 pounds) and inexpensive price (I get them locally for about $4.00 at a local farm).
-They can be hard to find in regular stores, but check with local farmers and gardeners to find them where you live.
+Cushaw squash is my favorite winter squash because of its large size (about 20 pounds) and inexpensive price.
+They can be hard to find in regular stores but check with local farmers and gardeners to find them where you live.

-If you do succeed in finding a good local Cushaw squash, save some of the seeds before you roast the rest!
-Cushaw are easy to grow but difficult to find seeds for, so save them if you find them!
-To save: pull out the desired number of seeds and let dry in open air on a clean cloth.
-When fully dry, store in an envelope for planting the next year.
+If you do succeed in finding a good local cushaw squash, save some of the seeds before you roast the rest.
+Cushaw is easy to grow but difficult to find seeds for, so save them if you find them!
+To save: pull out the desired number of seeds and let them dry in the open air on a clean cloth.
+When fully dry, store them in an envelope for planting the next year.